I THINK I AM BEING SUED, NOW WHAT???

 You need to file a written response to the complaint with the court within 30 days.
 Lawsuits are serious but you don’t need to feel intimidated or overwhelmed.
 You have options and you have rights.

 Need help?
 Remember, this is a problem that will NOT go away if you ignore it.
-Talk with one of our attorneys for free.
+Contact us for free legal consultation.
 We can help.